-The road to the reserve is a no-through road, but nevertheless a by-way open to all traffic.
+The road to the reserve is a no-through road, but nevertheless a by-way open to all traffic, however, there is no public parking on the Reserve.
 A public footpath continues across the Rusland Valley Mosses to Rusland and a bridleway to Hulleter Farm.
-Members of the Hay Bridge Nature Reserve Society enjoy wider access via a network of private footpaths and hides, and have the benefit of the use of a small private car parking area.
+Members enjoy wider access via a network of private footpaths and hides, and have the benefit of the use of a small private car parking area.

 Non-members and groups wishing to visit the reserve are asked to make prior contact with the Warden to make suitable arrangements.

-All visitors are asked to walk quietly, respect the wildlife for which the reserve is managed, and whereas well-behaved dogs are welcome, they must be kept on a short lead at all times.
+All visitors are asked to walk quietly, respect the wildlife for which the reserve is managed, and whereas well-behaved dogs are allowed, they must be kept on a short lead at all times.

-The resident warden at Hay Bridge is employed by the Foundation to implement land management, and he is always happy to talk about the wildlife and management, show visitors the study centre and enlist new members to the Society.
+The resident warden at Hay Bridge is employed by the Foundation to implement land management, and he is always happy to talk about the wildlife and management.

 CODE OF CONDUCT FOR MEMBERS AND PRE-ARRANGED VISITORS